myrmex-org/myrmex/docs/usage/lambda-plugin.md

 # Lambda plugin

-The Lambda plugin allows to define and deploy Lambdas.
-It should work with any runtime but has been tested mostly with Node.js and secondly with Python.
+The `@myrmex/lambda` plugin allows to define and deploy Lambdas.
+It should work with any runtime but has been tested mostly with
+Node.js and secondly with Python.

 ## Prerequisites